midl-dev/polkadot-k8s/README.md

 This will take time as it will:
 * create a Kubernetes cluster
 * build the necessary containers
+* download and unzip the archives if applicable
 * spin up the sentry and validator nodes
+* sync the network

 ## Connect to the cluster